Wingate University

 Private university in Wingate, North Carolina, U.S.

-Wingate University is a private liberal arts university with campuses in Wingate and Hendersonville, North Carolina.
-Although affiliated with the Baptist State Convention of North Carolina, the university's materials identify it as promoting "Judeo-Christian principles", and there is no faith requirement for admission to, or employment at, the university.

-The university enrolls more than 3,450 students.
-It offers 37 undergraduate majors as well as seven master's and five doctoral degrees.
+Wingate University is a private university with campuses in Wingate and Hendersonville, North Carolina, United States.
+The university enrolls more than 3,450 students and offers 37 undergraduate majors as well as 7 master's and 5 doctoral degrees.
 Academic programs are housed in the Cannon College of Arts and Sciences; the Levine College of Health Sciences; the Byrum School of Business; and the College of Professional Studies, which includes the Thayer School of Education and the School of Sport Sciences.

+The university was originally affiliated with the Baptist State Convention of North Carolina.
+Although it is no longer affiliated with the Baptist convention, the university's materials identify it as promoting "Judeo-Christian principles" and there is no faith requirement for admission to, or employment at, the university.